kfwojton/takehome/README.md

 With this response I am pacifying their concerns, and also providing them with a solution and pushing them to an action that allows for more deal flow.

+## Parting Notes

+This exercise was a fun and challenging one.
+I enjoyed the process of building the algorithm and the UI.
+I also enjoyed the writing part of the exercise.
+The one technical challenge which was presented was thinking about all of the edge cases and ideal UI / Customer interactivity.
+I realized; that this tool is an analytic approach on pre-money and post-money valuations.
+I thought about the user, and how investors would want to use this platform.
+The main consideration investors care about is dilution between rounds and what the impact of their participation is.
+As such I worked to show the multiple effects of establishing a new fundraising round and the potential dilution/changes to all investors.
+The one technical challenging was thinking of all the use + edge cases; and making value justifications for the end product user fit.
+This included:
+- The case where under subscription of the round occurs, where all investors get 100% of requested amounts.
+- The case which it is oversubscribed; resulting in proration of the allocation.
+The unique case is that if a person wants to by less then their prorated maximum.
+Then I simply found all of the ones that get 100% allocation, and then subtracted those from the total and allocated based on historic data of the remaining investors.
+This was a judgement call; as this will approximate closely a fair and equitable way to split the allocations.
+I believe this provides a fair and equitable way to split the allocations.